Wild Cherry Bark: 10 Health Benefits, How to Use, and Side Effects

 Nutritional value:

 You’ll find this in the bark of wild cherry trees: tannins and other chemicals like p-coumaric acid.
 They also contain minerals like potassium, calcium, and magnesium.
-So when you’re eating, you should eat foods rich in vitamins and minerals like potassium and manganese.
+So when eating, you should eat foods rich in vitamins and minerals like potassium and manganese.
 You should also eat foods with vitamins C, B5, and B6.

 The Health Benefits of Wild Cherry Bark